olcf/olcf-user-docs/data/index.rst

 **Globus Warnings:**

 * Globus transfers do not preserve file permissions.
-Arriving files will have (rw-r--r--) permissions, meaning user read and write permissions and group and world read permissions.
+Arriving files will have (rw-r--r--) permissions, meaning arriving files will have *user* read and write permissions and *group* and *world* read permissions.
 Note that the arriving files will not have any execute permissions, so you will need to use chmod to reset execute permissions before running a Globus-transferred executable.

 * Globus will overwrite files at the destination with identically named source files.
 This is done without warning.